Part I: Policies Applicable to all Residential Students

 Identification - Students are required to comply with all requests of identity verification from university officials.
 Providing false identification, or allowing your guests to provide false identification information, or failing to provide identification will result in disciplinary action and/or the possibility of police involvement if necessary to ascertain proper identification.

-Room Keys and Card Access - It is prohibited to give your room keys and card to anyone else, hide them outside of your room, or share your access code with another student.
-Duplication of University keys other than by approved University personnel is prohibited.
-Violation of the key and card access policy will subject you to disciplinary action and/or financial penalties up to and including the possibility of eviction from University housing or suspension from the University.
+Room Key, Card Access and Credentials - It is prohibited to give your room keys, ASU OneCard, Campus ID (CID), username and/or password to anyone else, hide them outside of your room, or share your access code.
+Duplication of University keys is prohibited.
+Violation of the Room Key, Card Access and Credentials policy will subject you to disciplinary action and/or financial penalties up to and including the possibility of eviction from University housing or suspension from the University.
 If you lose your key(s) or ID card, please report it immediately so the lock may be changed, and new keys issued or the card deactivated.

 SMOKING, VAPING, AND TOBACCO USE POLICY